lukesherwood/lukesherwood.github.io/_posts/2020-05-18-setting_up_a_basic_rails_app.markdown

 Windows does not include zoneinfo files, so bundle the tzinfo-data gem gem 'tzinfo-data', platforms: [:mingw, :mswin, :x64_mingw, :jruby]

-'rails s' and visit [localhost](http://localhost:3000/) should show you the ruby on rails page.
+'rails s' and visit [localhost](http://localhost:3000/) if eveything is working it should show you the ruby on rails page.

-close the server and generate the required scaffolds with the following...
+close the server and generate the required scaffolds

-rails generate scaffold 'InsertModelName' 'InsertTableColumnName1':'ColumnNameType1'  'InsertTableColumnName2':'ColumnNameType2' etc rails generate scaffold book title:text author:string

 remember to rails db:migrate
 Don't create a scaffold for the User model yet.
 Which brings us to our first important gem - [Devise]https://github.com/heartcombo/devise)